juicycleff/ultimate-backend/README.md

 </h1>

 <p align="center">
-  (WiP): This is an enterprise scale advanced microservice pattern with GraphQL, based on Domain  (DDD) using the command query responsibility segregation (CQRS) design pattern.
+  <bold>(WIP)</bold>: This is an enterprise scale advanced microservice pattern with GraphQL, based on Domain  (DDD) using the command query responsibility segregation (CQRS) design pattern.
 </p>
     <p align="center">
 </p>